ygorelik/ydk-gen/sdk/go/README.md

 ### gNMI service installation

-Here is simple example how gNMI service package for Python could be added:
+Here is simple example how gNMI service package for Go programming language could be added:

 ```
 cd ydk-gen